Alex-Burgess/ewelists.com-tools/README.md

     ```
     aws cloudformation create-stack --stack-name Web-HostedZone-Tools-Staging --template-body file://web-hostedzone.yaml \
       --parameters ParameterKey=Environment,ParameterValue=staging
     ```
+1. **Delegate domain (In Prod Account):** If environment is test or staging, the hosted zone needs to be delegated from main domain.
+Resource records are output from command above.
+    ```
+    aws cloudformation create-stack --stack-name Web-SubDomain-Tools-Staging --template-body file://web-subdomain-record.yaml \
+      --parameters ParameterKey=Environment,ParameterValue=staging \
+      ParameterKey=ResourceRecords,ParameterValue="<ENTER RESOURCE RECORDS>"
+    ```
 1. **SSL Certificate:** (Get HostedZoneID from outputs of HostedZone stack, must be in us-east-1 region for use with CloudFront)
     ```